audiojs/web-audio-api/README.md

 This library implements the [web audio API specification](https://dvcs.w3.org/hg/audio/raw-file/tip/webaudio/specification.html) on node.js.

-Why the hell doing that???
-I know it sounds crazy, so I guess I'll have to build a case for it, and write some blog posts.

 And this is not even alpha.
 Use this library only if you're the adventurous kind.